whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-spring/02-slip-casting/02-08-photogrammetry-assignment.md

 1. Select an object for photogrammetry.
 This can be the original object that you made a mold of or a pulled slip-cast of from the mold.
 2. Set you object on an approximately waist hig platform in a bright but flatly lit room.
 If a well lit room with even lighting is not available, then noon on a cloudy day outside works well.
 3. Capture the object for photogrammetry:
-   - Each part of the object must be taken from a minimum of two angles with overlapping infomation from other images.
+   - Each part of the object must be taken from a minimum of two angles with overlapping information from other images.
    - A video from 360 degrees around the object.
 One pass should be a low angle, one pass should be perpendicular, and one pass should be from a high angle.
 Move steady, keeping the object in focus.
    - A series of photos taken from around the object works well.
 Fill the frame and make sure the object is in focus.
 One 360 pass from a low angle, one from perpendicular, and one from a high angle.
 You can take additional detail shots from closer in.
 4. Use photogrammetry software to create a textured 3D mesh of your object.